How Long Would It Take To Watch the Complete ‘Pokémon’ Anime?

 Pokémon the Movie: Secrets of the Jungle | 2020 | 1 hr 38 min |

 All in all, watching every single Pokémon movie would take 2,114 minutes, approximately 35 hours.
-However, it would likely take significantly less time when skipping through extras, such as the credits.
+However, skipping through extras, such as the credits, would likely take significantly less time.

 Pokémon Origins